Special sessions & events

-ICAR2021 will feature several special events, some of which will be live and promote networking amongst attendees.
+ICAR2022 will feature several special sessions and events.
 Please check this page often for additional updates.

 Ready to mix things up?